aepanchi/ubuntu-for-developers-docs/docs/howto/python-setup.md

    sudo apt install pyenv
    ```

-2. Configure Shell Environment
+2. Configure the shell environment.
 To ensure pyenv works reliably in all environments, configure both your interactive shell (`~/.bashrc`) and your login shell (`~/.profile`).

     Add the following lines to the respective shell configuration files: